 - Automatically updates the Apparity Inventory Management System (AIMS) with the Discovery results.

-- The registration process can then be used to automatically determine the level of controls that should be assigned to an EUCA.
+- The registration process can then be used to automatically determine the level of controls that should be assigned to an EUC.

 Active Management Module